 In the original Hebrew, the word for lamp is the same as the word for candle (ner), even though here the text probably refers to providing oil to light lamps.
 (The KJV is the only translation to mention candles with the word ‘candlestick’.)
 On the night before Passover, candles are used to burn the chametz (food that is not kosher for Passover) in order to comply with the precepts ‘nothing with yeast in it is to be seen among you’ (Exodus 13:7) and ‘no yeast is to be found in your houses’ (Exodus 12:19).
 Memorial days are another category of occasions in the Jewish tradition that are marked by the lighting of candles, specifically Yahrzeit candles (called ‘soul candles’ in Hebrew) since the light of candle has connotations of holiness and is linked with the soul: ‘the spirit of man is the candle of the Lord, searching all the inward parts of the belly’ (Proverbs 20:27, KJV).

 The Talmud puts a special emphasis on the duty of lighting candles in honour of the Sabbath.
 The Rava says to his companion Abaye: ‘I say that kindling Shabbat lights is an obligation, and one is required to eat specifically by that light in deference to Shabbat.
 As Rav Naḥman bar Rav Zavda said, and others say that it was Rav Naḥman bar Rava who said that Rav said: Kindling the Shabbat lamps is an obligation’ (Bavli, Shabbat 25b; all Talmudic passages are quoted from Steinsaltz 2017).
 The fact that the Rava starts his argument with the words ‘I say’ leads us to believe that this decree was not known as an obligation at the time of the Amorites.
 Following the Gemara, which defined lighting the candles as an obligation, the Rambam writes: ‘The kindling of a Sabbath lamp is not a matter left to our volition—i.e., if one desires, one may kindle it, but if one does not desire, one need not.
 Nor is it a mitzvah that we are not obligated to pursue…Instead, it is an obligation.
-Both men and women are obligated to have a lamp lit in their homes on the Sabbath’ (Touger 2010: Ch.
+Both men and women are obligated to have a lamp lit in their homes on the Sabbath’ (Touger 2010, ch.
 5, 1).

 Catholics likewise have a custom of lighting candles when visiting churches, and the Christian world in general, as mentioned previously, holds candles to be symbolic of the birth of Jesus and uses them as decorations at Christmas time, sometimes painting them in the colors of the holiday: red, white and green.
-Greek Orthodox Christians hold an annual fire-lighting ceremony at the Church of the Holy Sepulcher (Burstein 2005: 276).
+Greek Orthodox Christians hold an annual fire-lighting ceremony at the Church of the Holy Sepulcher (Burstein 2005, 276).
 They believe that once a year fire bursts out of Jesus’s tomb.
 The Orthodox priests light a candle from this fire and this candle is brought outside to the worshippers.
 The worshippers then light their own candles from the miracle flame, to which they attribute mystical properties.
 Another series of candle lighting occasions in the Christian tradition is All Saints Day and All Souls Day, celebrated on the first and second of November, respectively.
-These are memorial days for all the saints and the souls of the dead that do not have their own special day in the Christian calendar (Burstein 2005: 257).
+These are memorial days for all the saints and the souls of the dead that do not have their own special day in the Christian calendar (Burstein 2005, 257).
 The ritual consists of visiting the graves of saints and relatives, placing flowers and lighting candles on their tombs.

 Light in Western thought